 Reduce the number of Puppet environments.

 Reduce the maximum number of JRuby instances to allow on the Puppet Server.
-Reducing the number of JRuby instances affects the master’s maximum catalog compilation bandwidth negatively.
+Reducing the number of JRuby instances affects the primary server’s maximum catalog compilation bandwidth negatively.
 If the instances are close to fully utilized, it might cause other issues.
 Instructions to tune JRuby instances are in our documentation.

 For other services: